 Move from Centralised Control to Decentralised Control that will make your life better.

-Our organisations are structured like factories with centralised decision making and detailed instructions that need doing.
-This structure is suitable for stable market that change slowly.
+Our organisations are structured like factories with centralised decision making and detailed instructions about the work that needs doing.
+This structure is suitable for stable market that change slowly and the thinking that believes that people doing the work don't know how best to do it.
 Any change that is required during the execution of the instructions can flow up and then down, we have time to do this.

 Investments are based on business cases that promise outcomes based on the creation of one or more organisational capability with scope and cost known in advance.
 Decisions are made based on the benefits based on the known details.